 Abnormal Pap Tests for Women Less than Age 21

 Beginning December 2009, the American College of Obstetrics and Gynecology (ACOG) recommends that women have their first Pap test at age 21.
-Prior to this date ACOG recommended women begin Pap tests at age 21 or three years after their first intercourse, whichever comes first.
+Sometimes health providers may do a pap test on a woman under the age 21, even though it is not necessary or recommended.
 What do you do if your Pap test is abnormal?
 A lot depends on your age.
 The younger you are when you have your first Pap test, the less worrisome an abnormal result.

 How are the results of a Pap test reported?